JMC-Enterprises/RETCON-Engine/README.md

+# Warning!
+This repository has been archived due to work being stopped on it.
+## We hope you enjoyed the project.

 # RETCON
 RETCON is a game engine built with C#.
 It's inspired by the Source engine's Hammer, and is named after the video game [Title_Pending](https://devbeef.com/tp)'s RETCON.